JetBrains/kotlin-web-site/docs/topics/unsigned-types.md

 val byteOrderMarkUtf8 = ubyteArrayOf(0xEFu, 0xBBu, 0xBFu)
 ```

-Another yet use case is interoperability with native APIs.
+Another use case is interoperability with native APIs.
 Kotlin allows representing native declarations that contain
 unsigned types in the signature.
 The mapping won't substitute unsigned integers with signed ones keeping the semantics unaltered.

 ### Non-goals